Giles Bolton, Chair

 Paul has an MA in Biological Sciences from the University of Oxford and an Advanced Post-Graduate Diploma in Environmental Decision Making from the Open University.
 Prior to joining mySociety Paul worked in the commercial sector for 15 years in a range of marketing and management roles, most recently with BT Group PLC.

-Eloise Todd is ONE’s Global Policy Director.
-Prior to that, Eloise set up ONE’s Brussels office and led the organisation’s work with the European Union institutions.
-In Eloise’s time at ONE she has led ONE’s efforts to enhance transparency in the oil, gas and mining industries and developed ONE’s strategies for advocacy engagement across the EU and with the G20.
+Eloise Todd is the former Executive Director for Global Policy at the ONE Campaign.
+Prior to that role, Eloise set up ONE’s Brussels office and led the organisation’s work with the European Union institutions.
+She led the campaign’s efforts to enhance transparency in the oil, gas and mining industries and developed ONE’s strategies for advocacy engagement across the EU and with the G20.

 Thanks to our former Board members, including:

 - Owen Barder

 - Fran Perrin

 - Martin Tisne